khchen/winimx/readme.md

 ## License
 Read license.txt for more details.

-Copyright (c) 2016-2021Kai-Hung Chen, Ward.
+Copyright (c) 2016-2022 Kai-Hung Chen, Ward.
 All rights reserved.